lukastom/Fifteen-Matchsticks-Game/README.md

 • System.exit(0) statement.

-• Concatenating strings in a loop - StringBuilder and append().
+• Concatenating strings in a loop - StringBuilder and append(), immutability of String class.